mzivic7/endcord/README.md

 Loading order: argument theme -> `config.ini` theme -> builtin default theme.
 There can be missing settings.
 If theme is not found at provided path, default theme will be written to it.
 If only file name is provided, without `.ini` extension, theme will be searched in `Themes` directory, see [Configuration](#configuration) for path.
-There are 2 default themes: `default` and `better_lines`, they are assumed to be drawn on dark background (preferably black).
+Default themes are assumed to be drawn on dark terminal background (preferably black).

 ### Media support
 Very large number of image and video formats are supported thanks to pillow and PyAV.